batinkurt1/reddit_scraper/README.md

 - Customize the email subject and body in the script to fit your specific needs.

-## License

-This script is provided under the [MIT License](LICENSE).
-Feel free to modify and use it as needed.

 ---

 Enjoy using the script!